High-Protein Fast Food & Fast Casual Options for GLP-1 Users

 As a registered dietitian, I understand that life can be hectic, and finding nutritious meal options on the go can be a challenge.
-So when my clients tell me they eat fast food, instead of judging them, I help them make better choices.
+When clients tell me they eat fast food or rely on fast-casual restaurants, I help them make better choices.

 Disclaimer: This article is for informational purposes only.
 The nutrition information can change at any time.
 Please visit the fast food website for the most up-to-date nutrition information.